Sumboard

 The download gap isn't just vanity metrics.
 It impacts the practical realities of using each library: finding solutions to bugs, getting community support, and predicting long-term maintenance.

-If you're building customer-facing analytics dashboards, community size matters more than marketing sites admit.
+If you're building customer-facing analytics dashboards, on your own stack or on an embedded analytics product like ours, community size matters more than marketing sites admit.
 When comparing JavaScript charting libraries, React-specific options like Recharts and Victory offer component-first approaches that integrate naturally with modern React applications.

 Here's where the libraries diverge fundamentally.